Pauline Léon: Biography

 Léon was born to chocolate makers Pierre-Paul Léon and Mathurine Telohan in Paris on 28 September 1768.
 She was one of six children.
 When her father died in 1784, Léon began helping her mother with the chocolate business in exchange for room and board.
 She was also responsible for helping to raise and support her siblings until the time of her marriage.

 Throughout Léon's life, she became entrenched in the politics of the Revolution.
-She affiliated herself with radical anti-royalist groups such as the Cordeliers club and the Enragés.
+She affiliated herself with radical anti-royalist groups such as the Cordeliers club and the Enragés, the most militant arm of the revolution.

 It was through these affiliations that she met Théophile Leclerc, a leader of the Enragés, who fought violently for the creation of a French direct democracy.
 The two were married in 1793 when Pauline was 25 years old.

 In April of the next year, because of their radical revolutionary acts, the Committee of General Security issued a warrant for their arrest.
-They were arrested together but held separately in a prison in Luxembourg, where Leclerc had been serving as a soldier.
+They were arrested together but held separately in Luxembourg Palace which had been converted into a prison.
 Because they had committed no major crimes, they were released three months later after Robespierre died.

-After her release from prison, Léon began to pull herself out of the political scene, focusing her efforts on her household and her occupation as a schoolteacher.
+After her release from prison, Léon began to withdraw from politics, focusing her efforts on her household and her occupation as a schoolteacher.

-Léon died at age 70 at home in Bourbon-Vendée on 5 October 1838.
+Léon died at age 70 on 5 October 1838 in the city of Bourbon-Vendée, now known as La Roche-sur-Yon.